openSUSE/news-o-o/_posts/2011-02-12-opensuse-weekly-news-162-is-out.markdown

 ERROR: There is no such extension deployed: com.sun.reportdesigner

 Please, **ignore them**.
 They are caused by a bug in the
-          OOo packages and can™t be avoided easily.
+          OOo packages and canâ€™t be avoided easily.
 They does not affect the LibreOffice installation!

 **More known bugs **